Google Adwords For Bloggers

-Last week we took some time to discuss AdWords for beginners, now that’s out of the way, we’re going to focus on AdWords for bloggers.
-It might seem like the same tactic, but it’s actually quite different.
-There are also a few things you should consider if you’re a blogger looking into Google AdWords.
+Last week we took some time to discuss AdWords for beginners, now that's out of the way, we're going to focus on AdWords for bloggers.
+If you haven't had a chance to read that we recommend you take 5 minutes and look through it.
+We'll wait.
+It might seem like the same tactic and from a technology point of view it is, but it's actually quite different when you look at the methods and outcomes.
+There are also a few things you should consider if you're a blogger looking into Google AdWords.
 AdWords is a great way to integrate a variety of methods as far as advertising is concerned.
-In fact, there are a lot of tools that go unnoticed if you don’t know what you’re looking for.
+In fact, there are a lot of tools that go unnoticed if you don't know what you're looking for.

 Things like advertising on keywords with paid search and advertising on display networks (including YouTube).
 Remarketing is another great way for Google AdWords to leverage the power of paid searches.
 In fact, it's rated as one of the highest ROI for online advertising.
 A lot of bloggers believe that ONLY organic content is the best way to get to the top, but paid searches can actually help a lot.
 Whenever you promote your content with paid search marketing it provides even more opportunities when it comes to content marketing.

 Paid Search and Blogging

 Bloggers should look at AdWords as a paid search.
 Typically this isn't something that a lot of people consider when it comes to marketing their blog.
 However, paid options are a great way to get traffic to your blog.
 But the main goal is to get the right kind of traffic.
 With AdWords, you can make it so you get the right kind of traffic for your blog.
 In fact, you can get LOTS of it.
 Granted you are spending money on top of your time, so for some bloggers, the stakes might be high.
 But honestly, it all comes down to what you're comfortable with.